Driving oral health prevention through behaviour change amid the restrictions of COVID-19

 The talk will introduce the recently published FGDP guidance on supporting dental teams through COVID-19.
 Then it will move onto the idea that restrictions in practice do not have to mean restrictions in communication.

-The issue of dentine hypersensitivity will be used as an example of such change throughout the talk.
+Koula will use the issue of dentine hypersensitivity as an example of such change throughout the talk.